msalahz/contactory/docs/PRD.md

 ## Conclusion

-This contacts management application aims to provide a comprehensive, user-friendly solution for organizing and managing contacts across all devices, with a focus on simplicity, security and performance.
+This contacts management application aims to provide a comprehensive, user-friendly solution for organizing and managing contacts across all devices, with a focus on simplicity, security, and performance.